Struggling readers – in praise of practice and consolidation

 We know that any newly acquired knowledge or skill must to be practised for it to be committed to memory.
-In order to develop reading fluency, automaticity has to be established and this is brought about through practice and consolidation.
-Sometimes teachers worry about boring their pupils by revisiting what they have taught.
-For many pupils these consolidation activities are crucial.
+In order to develop reading fluency, automaticity has to be established.
+This is brought about through practice and consolidation.

-A good teacher will find fun ways to revisit the knowledge, concepts and skills the pupil needs to practice and consolidate.
+Sometimes, teachers worry about boring their pupils by revisiting what they have taught.
+For many pupils, though, these consolidation activities are crucial.
+A good teacher will find fun ways to revisit the knowledge, concepts and skills the pupil needs to practise and consolidate.

 Overlearning